PLANET V PLATFORM SERVICES - BUYER TERMS AND CONDITIONS

 6.1 This clause 6 sets out the agreement between the parties in relation to the use of personal data in connection with the Platform, and specifically:

-(d) where we act as a controller of Publisher Personal Data pursuant to clause 6.6 or Buyer Personal Data pursuant to clause 6.8, clause 6.9 (Data sharing arrangements) describes each party’s obligations with respect to those data;
+(b) where we act as a controller of Buyer Personal Data pursuant to clause 6.9, clause 6.10 (Data sharing arrangements) describes each party’s obligations with respect to those data;

-(e) where the Customer is a Buyer, clause 6.10 (Buyer Data Sharing with Amobee) describes the Buyer’s option through the Platform to access other advertising platforms provided by Amobee Inc and/or its group companies;
+(c) clause 6.11 (Buyer Data Sharing with Amobee) describes the Buyer’s option through the Platform to access other advertising platforms provided by Amobee Inc and/or its group companies;

-(f) clauses 6.11 to 6.13 (Our Processing of Customer Personal Data) describe the data processing particulars and each party’s obligations to the extent we process any Customer Personal Data as processor in connection with the provision of the Platform and/or the Services; and
+(d) clauses 6.12 to 6.14 (Our Processing of Buyer Personal Data) describe the data processing particulars and each party’s obligations to the extent we process any Buyer Personal Data as processor in connection with the provision of the Platform and/or the Services; and

 6.2 The parties agree to comply with Data Protection Laws.